-Boys & Girls Clubs of Hernando County is committed to providing a safe, clean environment and enforces the following restroom policy for members, staff, volunteers, and other adults.
+Boys & Girls Clubs of Hernando County is committed to providing a safe, clean environment and enforces the following restroom policy for members, staff, volunteers and other adults.

-- There will be either a designated adult restroom or procedures to ensure adults and minors never utilize a restroom at the same time. - Club will either have a single-user restroom or multi-user restrooms with single stalls secured from the inside. - When using restrooms at public facilities during field trips, a minimum of three youth will be escorted by one staff member, who will wait outside the main entrance of the restroom.
+- There will be either a designated adult restroom or procedures to ensure adults and minors never utilize a restroom as the same time. - Club will either have single-user restrooms or multi-user restrooms with single stalls that can be secured from the inside. - When using restrooms at public facilities during field trips, a minimum of three youth will be escorted by one staff member, who will wait outside the main entrance of the restroom.